butterfly-ops/docs/data-types.md

 Image will not be updated.
 Just uploaded as is.

+##### Resize

+Image will be resized first to resize in a box with given sizes.

+For example:
+If you have an image with size: 1000x1200 and the configution is set to resize image to 600x600.
+The image will be resized to 500x600

 ##### Center Crop

 Image will be resized first and cropped from wider size that outfits given sizes.